finnbear/minicdn/README.md

 ## Config file

 There is experimental support for customizing compression using a config file.
-If you had an image named `some_image.png`, you could place the following in a new file named `some_image.minicdn` adjust the WebP quality level.
+If you had an image named `some_image.png`, you could place the following in a new file named `some_image.minicdn` to adjust the WebP quality level.

 ```toml
 webp_quality = 75.0